jvanasco/g_analytics_writer/README.md

 * ga.js (historical format)
 * analytics.js (current)
 * gtag.js (planned)

 It also offers helper packages for the pyramid framework, which can automate managing AnalyticsWriter objects

+The package is designed to work with MVC/MVT/MCT/etc systems:
+* Python should populate all the tracking data, then render everything at once.
+* Applications should invoke this library with 'what I want to do', and this library will figure out how best to do it.

+This is not designed to iteratively generate a tagging, but instead to generate everything at once, as optimized as possible.

 AnalyticsWriter objects simply contain various bits of data in an internal format, and then prints them out in the correct order via a helper functions for each format.